 How to Winterize Your Home in a Weekend

 Have you been putting off winterizing your home?
-Here are a few small-ish items that you can probably accomplish in a weekend that’ll save you money and give you peace of mind.
+Here are a few small-ish items that you can probably accomplish in a weekend that will save you money and give you peace of mind.

-It’s important to winterize your house each year because you’ll save on heating costs, prevent potential damage to your furnace, plumbing and roof.
-Plus, you can keep your house safe by preventing falls on ice or falling ice.
+It’s important to winterize your house each year to save on heating costs and prevent potential damage to your furnace, plumbing and roof.
+Plus, you can keep your house safe by preventing falling ice or falls on ice.

 When to Winterize Your House

-Winterizing your home is a process, but you should wrap up any outdoor work in the fall before it gets too cold and too dangerous to work outside.
-You should start checking your snow removal equipment as you put away your lawn care equipment.
+Winterizing your home is a process, but you should wrap up any outdoor work in the fall before it gets too cold and dangerous to work outside.
+Start checking your snow removal equipment as you put away your lawn care equipment.
 You can tackle the indoor projects last.

 Home Winterization Checklist

-- Furnace tune-up – This one’s easy.
-All you have to do is make a phone call to your HVAC professional and schedule a time for them to come out.
+This one’s easy.
+All you have to do is call to your HVAC professional and schedule a time for them to come out.
 An annual tune-up keeps your furnace running efficiently.
 If you’re handy, you can do some furnace maintenance yourself.

-- Check your plumbing – Do you have any plumbing in a cold basement or unheated crawlspace?
-This might not be top-of-mind when you consider how to winterize your home, as it doesn’t directly relate to maintaining a warm and cozy space, but it is important as the temperature drops.
-Wrap these pipes with pipe insulation, including heat cable under the insulation to avoid frozen or burst pipes.
+Do you have any plumbing in a cold basement or unheated crawlspace?
+This might not be top-of-mind when you consider how to winterize your home, but it is important as the temperature drops.
+Wrap these pipes with pipe insulation, including heat cable under the insulation, to avoid frozen or burst pipes.

-- Add insulation – An extra layer of insulation in attics or crawlspaces can pay huge dividends in energy savings.
+An extra layer of insulation in attics or crawl spaces can pay huge dividends in energy savings.

-- Stock up on salt and sand – When thinking about how to winterize your home, consider the safety of the people who’ll be using your sidewalks.
+When thinking about how to winterize your home, consider the safety of the people using your sidewalks.
 Be ready with salt or a DIY ice melting compound and sand for traction.

 Other Home Winterizations